rtic-ucl/rtic-ucl/content/home/vision.md

 Our group’s overarching research vision is to advance the field of radiotherapy treatment using medical image computing.
 We aim to achieve this by developing research specific software, fostering a multidisciplinary research environment and by keeping a clinical focus to all our problems.

 ## State-of-the art methods
 Our group is focused on developing and applying state-of-the art methods to solve challenging problems in radiotherapy image computing.
 We use a wide range of techniques, from image processing algorithms and statistical modelling to machine learning and deep learning.
-We also have experience in developing physical phantoms to be used in paediatric radiotherapy.
 {{% cta cta_link="./projects/" cta_text="Our Research Areas →" %}}

 ## Software